Single Atoms with 6000-Second Trapping Lifetimes in Optical-Tweezer Arrays at Cryogenic Temperatures: Experimental apparatus

 \subsection{Performance of the cryostat}

-To operate the cryostat, we first evacuate the system with turbomolecular pumps, until we reach a residual pressure in the $10^{-6}$~mbar range.
-This relatively high pressure is due to (i) the absence of bake-out of the setup, and (ii) the large number of elements under vacuum, especially those having a large surface-to-volume area, such as the copper braids, for which outgassing is very slow.
+To operate the cryostat, we first evacuate the system with turbomolecular pumps, until we reach a residual pressure in the $10^{-8}$~mbar range.
+This pressure is due to (i) the absence of bake-out of the setup, and (ii) the large number of elements under vacuum, especially those having a large surface-to-volume area, such as the copper braids, for which outgassing is very slow.
 We then switch on the PTR, and, within about 15 hours, the temperatures $T_1$ and $T_2$ measured by sensors on the 1st-stage (``30~K'') and on the 2nd stage (``4~K'') shields reach steady values.
-The pressure in the chamber, as measured by the 300~L$/$s ion pump current, is then around $10^{-7}$~mbar.
-Warming up to room temperature takes about 100~h when keeping the chamber under vacuum; if needed, faster cycling times could be achieved by flushing the chamber with dry nitrogen to enhance heat exchange.
+The pressure in the chamber, as measured by the 300~L$/$s ion pump current, is then around $4\times 10^{-10}$~mbar \cite{VacuumLeak1}.

+Warming up the system to room temperature takes about 100~h when keeping the chamber under vacuum; if needed, faster cycling times could be achieved by flushing the chamber with dry nitrogen to enhance heat exchange.

 We characterized the performance of the cryostat in a series of preliminary experiments in various configurations, which allowed us to evaluate its response to the various heat loads it is subjected to in operation.
 We first cooled down the system in a configuration minimizing the heat load (no wiring for the SC coils, windows in the thermal shields were replaced by gold-plated copper blanks, openings for the atomic beam were sealed) and measured $T_1=30.1$~K and $T_2=3.2$~K, which gives the base temperature the system can reach.
 By applying controlled power to heaters located on the 4~K plate, we measure a temperature increase of around 4~K$/$W, which gives an estimate of the acceptable heat load.
 In a second configuration where the fused silica windows are mounted on the thermal shields and the apertures for the atomic beam are open, the measured temperature is barely affected, showing that most of the black-body radiation is effectively blocked by the windows.
 In the final configuration, the SC coils are connected using their four 0.6~mm diameter wires; the measured temperature (without any current flowing in the coils) is then $T_2=4.2$~K, consistent with the heat load due to heat conduction along the wires.